No Fast Food and Take-Out Food – A 30 Day Habit Challenge

 #5 – Verdict

 I'm honestly surprised at how a simple habit like “plan your meals” had a such a positive impact on my diet.
-In theory, I'd like to use this new-found habit to improve my diet and energy levels as I move into 2014.
+In theory, I'd like to use this new-found habit to improve my diet and energy levels as I move into the new year.

 The #1 Way to Avoid Fast Food…

 There you have it.
 Often, you don't need to rely on willpower to avoid certain foods.
 When you plan out your meals ahead of time and have the right ingredients, it's not hard to stick to a regimented eating routine.